jonascarpay/jonascarpay.github.io/posts/2022-04-26-calligraphy-tutorial.md

 ---

 Today, I released [`calligraphy`](https://github.com/jonascarpay/calligraphy), a Haskell call graph/source code visualizer.
-In this post, I'll walk you how to actually use it.
+In this post, I'll walk you through how to actually use it.
 Before we begin, I recommend scrolling through the article to get an idea of the kinds of graphs we'll be creating.

 # First strokes